-With fantastic weather roughly 11 months out of the year, there are many family-friendly activities in the such as Veterans Oasis Park and Desert Breeze Park.
-You can ride a carousel and take the Desert Breeze Railroad at Desert Breeze Park, or drop a line in the water at Veterans Oasis Park.
+With fantastic weather roughly 11 months out of the year, there are many family-friendly activities, such as Veterans Oasis Park and Desert Breeze Park.
+You can ride a carousel and take the Desert Breeze Railroad at Desert Breeze Park or drop a line in the water at Veterans Oasis Park.
 In addition, a stop at the Arizona Railway Museum is a must for kids, with twelve railway cars on display!

 What are some fun things to do in Chandler, Arizona?

 Historic downtown Chandler is definitely a good place to start, with everything you need in a short walkable area.
-Whether you’re hungry for ramen or burgers, thirsty for local craft beers, or want to do some shopping, downtown should be your first stop!
-If you’re feeling adventurous, you can also go horseback riding at Koli Equestrian Center or watch a race at the Wild Horse Pass Motorsports Park.
+Whether you’re hungry for ramen or burgers, thirsty for local craft beers, or want to shop, downtown should be your first stop!
+If you’re feeling adventurous, you can ride horseback at Koli Equestrian Center or watch a race at the Wild Horse Pass Motorsports Park.

 What are some things to do in Chandler, Arizona, when it’s raining?

 If you’re looking for relaxation, head to the 5-star spa at the Sheraton Wild Horse Pass Resort & Spa for a facial and massage.
-The Zelma Basha Salmeri Gallery and the Chandler Museum are absolutely necessary stops if you’re a lover of art, history, and culture.
+The Zelma Basha Salmeri Gallery and the Chandler Museum are necessary stops if you love art, history, and culture.
 And if you’d like to get some shopping done, the Chandler Fashion Center is THE place!
 And, if you’re hoping for some exercise, try a day pass at the Tumbleweed Recreation Center.